team-checkr/fsharp-starter/README.md

     * Operators `^`, `[]`, and `;` are right associative.

 **In the rest of the document GCL refers to the above language.**

+## Tasks

+### Task 1: A parser for GCL.

+> ** Relevant files:

+The goal of this task is to implement a parser for GCL that accepts or rejects programs and builds ASTs for them, thus working like the syntax checker of [formalmethods.dk/fm4fun](http://www.formalmethods.dk/fm4fun/).
+The parser must take as input a string intended to describe a GCL program and must build an AST for it.
+In addition, the program must produce compilation results: it should return whether the input is a program accepted by the GCL grammar specified above.
+You should also implement a ”Pretty Printer” module that prints the AST so you can easily check your solution.
+Hints: Use a parser generator as seen in class.
+Start with the grammar as given above and adapt it to your parser generator.
+You may need to specify precedence/associativity of some operators in the parser generator language, or by applying some of the grammar transformations seen in class.
+Your parser needs to generate abstract syntax, which you will need in task 2.